 And there is one corner of the world where pantyhose are still very much de rigueur: Hollywood.
 The women I dress for TV shows, films, and commercials almost never go on camera with bare legs — they all want a smooth, sleek leg line; the kind you can only get with leg makeup or flesh-toned pantyhose.
 But nobody wants it to be obvious that they are wearing pantyhose, so I swear by a handful of brands that deliver perfect-looking legs — without calling any attention to themselves.
 These are my favorites, and the very best.

 The best pair of pantyhose — for any amount of money — are these by Hipstik.
 They don’t pinch, bind, dig in, or crush your guts and thighs mercilessly after a full day of wear.
 The waistband is made of a soft decorative lace that stays put and never rolls down — and if it happens to peek out of the waistband of your skirt or pants, it’s actually just a little bit alluring instead of totally embarrassing.
 Here’s the true difference: Hipstik sizes its pantyhose by height and body shape, not weight, and I think that’s what makes the fit so revolutionary.
 I’m five-eight and a triangle (meaning my hip size is greater than my bust), so I am a size B. The site has a sizing chart for those unfamiliar, but having the appropriate fit means I can wear them 15-plus hours with zero waistband squeezing or discomfort.
+They also come in extended sizes up to size H, the equivalent of a pant size 22/24.
 (For what it’s worth, Hipstik also makes an incredible pair of opaque black or navy tights.)

 Donna Karan’s entire collection of “The Nudes” is ultrasheer — and the next best thing to bare legs.
 They come in either sheer-to-waist, panty, or control-top options and do a bang-up job of smoothing out minor imperfections and giving an ensemble a “finished” look without ever calling any attention to themselves.
 They have zero shine and are extremely lightweight — you really have to look hard to even notice that someone has them on.
 I buy them 12 at a time on TV shows and hoard them like old newspapers.
 Part of the reason “The Nudes” are so great is because they are close to 50 percent spandex — which makes for a slinkier feel and a firmer, tighter fit.
 (The general rule is, the more spandex in a pair of pantyhose, the sleeker the fit.)